knaw-huc/data-envelopes/help_documentation.md

 There is some discussion as to what should be included in the temporal and geographical coverage.
 For example, for a collection of letters the geographical coverage could refer to the locations the letters were sent to/from, or the locations discussed in the letters.
 Try to think about what information is most useful for users of the dataset.

 * Dataset title - the title of the dataset
 * Version - the version number of the dataset.
 Typically this is '1' for the first version of the dataset.
+An alternative option, particularly for datasets that have been in existence for some time already, could be to use the year.
 You can agree a numbering system with your team.
 This should be the same as the version number stated in the data-envelope title.
 * Description - Provide a free text account of the dataset or resource (limit 200 words).
 Include information about the content and topic of the data and what makes the dataset valuable.
 You may also briefly refer to how the data is available (download, portal etc.) but details about this should be entered at Level 3.
 * Genre - One or more genres from a vocabulary that apply to the dataset
 * Other Genre - Genres that apply to the dataset that are not included in the vocabulary
 * Topic Classification - One or more topics from a vocabulary that apply to the dataset
 * Other Topic - Topics that apply to the dataset that are not included in the vocabulary
 * Languages - One or more languages from a vocabulary that apply to the dataset.
 This refers to the natural language used for textual metadata (i.e., titles, descriptions, etc.) of a cataloged resource (i.e., dataset or service), in audio/video or the textual values of a dataset distribution.
-* Other Language - Languages that apply to the dataset that are not included in the vocabulary
+* Other Language - Languages that apply to the dataset that are not included in the vocabulary, or for which you need to add a textual description (e.g. 'A small number of documents are in various other languages').
 * Geographical coverage - This refers to the geographical area pertaining to the datasets.
 One or more geographical areas from a vocabulary that apply to the dataset
 * Other Geographical coverage - Geographical areas that apply to the dataset that are not included in the vocabulary

 ### Temporal coverage

-This refers to the temporal coverage of the content of the dataset, not the dates on which the dataset was created (these should be entered in section 2.2).
+This refers to the temporal coverage of the content of the dataset, NOT the dates on which the dataset was created (these should be entered in section 2.2).
 This could be the date range of the creation of the original items (e.g. for a collection of sixteenth century letters it could be the earliest and latest dates on which letters were sent) or it could be the period discussed in the dataset (e.g. interviews recorded discussing the Second World War in the Netherlands might cover the temporal range 1940-1944).
 Choose what is most relevant for users of the dataset to know.

 * Temporal coverage Start - the first year of the temporal scope
 * Temporal coverage End - the last year of the temporal scope